andygotz/qarbon/README.md

 qarbon
 ======

-qarbon is a python library of Qt widgets.
+Qarbon is a python library of Qt widgets.